robfatland/nexus/bash/env.md

-Installing packages (libraries) within an environment can be done on an as-needed basis; but reproducibility comes by means of "what has been installed" files.
-The two common varieties are `environment.yml` and `requirements.txt`.
+Installing packages (libraries) within an environment can be done on an as-needed basis; but reproducibility comes by means of grocery list files that consist primarily of a list of libraries.
+The two common varieties are `environment.yml` and `requirements.txt` files.
 These correspond respectively to `conda` and `pip`.
 Mnemonic: `p` is close to `q` and `c` is close to `e`.
-The idea is to feed the package manager one of these package list files and let it solve the compatibilities and install compatible versions of these various packages.
+The idea is to feed the package manager one of these package list files and let it solve the compatibilities and install compatible versions of the various packages.

 To recapitulate, then: The environment command associated with Anaconda/Miniconda is `conda`,